ThinkDataEd/curriculum/docs/unit1/lesson4.md

 !!! note "Essential Concepts:"
     A statistical investigation consists of cycling through the four stages of the Data Cycle.
 The term statistical questions encompasses the variety of questions asked during the statistical problem-solving process which support statistical thinking and reasoning.
 Statistical investigative questions are perhaps the most important because they are challenging to learn and are the types of questions that determine whether an analysis is productive or not.
 Statistical investigative questions are questions that address variability and are productive in that they motivate data collection, analysis, and interpretation.
 The Data Collection phase might consist of collecting data through Participatory Sensing or some other means, or it might consist of examining previously collected data to determine the quality of the data for answering the statistical investigative questions.
 Data Analysis is almost always done on the computer and consists of creating relevant graphics and numerical summaries of the data.
 Data Interpretation is involved with using the analysis to answer the statistical investigative questions.

+!!! warning "If you haven't done so already, create your IDS class and import users."
+    a) Watch [this video](https://www.youtube.com/embed/0M2vG7NYHkQ) to learn how to set up and manage a class.
+Students will need their usernames and passwords in lesson 6.

+    b) If students' first and last names are merged in one column separated by commas, watch [this video](https://www.youtube.com/embed/dtWF291XwzE) to learn how to split them into two columns.

 ###**Lesson:**
 1. During the past few lessons, we have discussed what data are, how to collect and organize them, and how their values can vary.
 But what do we do with all this data?
 How can we navigate it and